Great Siege of Gibraltar: Aftermath

 Despite the Spanish attempt to regain Gibraltar at the negotiating table, they ended up merely retaining Minorca and territories in Florida, though for the Spanish this was of little or no value.
 An attempt to exchange Puerto Rico for Gibraltar collapsed, as it would have brought too much competition for Jamaican products into the protected British market.
-They ceded West Florida to the Spanish in addition to the East Florida that Spain had conquered at Mobile and Pensacola.
+They ceded East Florida to the Spanish in addition to the West Florida that Spain had conquered at Mobile and Pensacola.
 At the Peace of Paris in September 1783, the Anglo-Spanish Treaty of Versailles left Gibraltar with the British.
 Whilst after their defeat at Yorktown the British signed a Preliminary Peace in November 1782 to grant the US Congress independence, they also ceded the US its American territory to the "middle of the Mississippi River", and navigation "to the sea" that it had won in 1763 from the French.
-Nine months later, their conclusive treaty in September 1783 was signed after Spain's humiliating defeat at Gibraltar.
+Nine months later, their conclusive treaty in September 1783 was signed after Spain's defeat at Gibraltar.
 The Americans then agreed to allow Britain to keep Canada to their north where they had not conquered at Quebec, and in a secret protocol they promised that in the event of a British reconquest of Florida, they would not ally with Spain or France to contest any British acquisition there to their south.
-An important Canadian scholar has shown that regardless of the 1600s Stuart King land grants beyond the Mississippi River to the American colonies, Britain's primary motive in ceding its 1763 French territory to the Americans in 1783 was "to cheat the Spaniards."

-Elliot was made a Knight of the Bath and was created 1st Baron Heathfield of Gibraltar.
-Many British regiments engaged in the defence were given the badge of the Castle of Gibraltar with the motto "Montis Insignia Calpe," in commemoration of the gallant part they took in the "Great Siege."
+Eliott was made a Knight of the Bath and was created 1st Baron Heathfield of Gibraltar.
+Four British regiments engaged in the defence were granted the badge of the Castle of Gibraltar with the motto "Montis Insignia Calpe", in commemoration of the gallant part they took in the "Great Siege".
 The failure of the floating batteries reduced General d'Arçon to despair, and he was deeply resentful of the failure for the rest of his life, printing a vindication in 1783 under the title "Mémoires pour servir à l'histoire du siège de Gibraltar, par l'auteur des batteries flottantes."
 Soon after the siege the town of Gibraltar was reconstructed, the defenses strengthened, and bastions constructed.
 The tunnelling continued after the siege and a series of connecting galleries and communication tunnels to link them together with the Lines were built.
 By the end of the 18th century, nearly 4000 ft of tunnels had been dug.
 Spain made no further attempt to besiege or blockade Gibraltar until May 1968, when the Spanish Government closed the frontier and started an economic blockade.